Tasteful/bugs/README.md

 Build from VS or run `dnu pack` to reproduce the error.

-Nuget pack is working, testew with the included nuspec.
+Nuget pack is working, tested with the included nuspec.
 Execute the following from the src\ClassLibrary1-folder.

 `nuget pack ClassLibrary1.nuspec`